-Ashley Walters is responsible for providing administrative support for academic matters and in particular arrangements for exams.
-Mr Walters is responsible for administering the College Hardship Funds.
-He is also the College Disability Officer.
-He is based in the Academic Office which is on the first floor of the main building.
+Victoria Lill is both the Tutor for Admissions and the Academic Administrator.
+As such she is responsible for providing administrative support for academic matters and in particular arrangements for exams.
+She is assisted by Richard Molyneux who is the Admissions Officer and Academic Office Deputy.
+Ms Lill is responsible for administering the College Hardship Funds.
+She is also the College Disability Officer.
+She is based in the Academic Office which is on the first floor of the main building.